DEMOCRAT SOMERVILLE FOR JUDGE

 I'm Monica Somerville and I want to be your Circuit Court Judge for the Cook County 19th Subcircuit.

-I hope I can count on your vote.
+I hope I can count on your vote in the election on March 17, 2026.

 Experience.
 Fairness.
 Integrity.